-Lyme Disease (Lyme borreliosis) is a bacterial infection that can cause fever, headache, fatigue, and a characteristic skin rash and, if left untreated, can spread to joints, the heart, and the nervous system
+Lyme Disease is a bacterial infection that can cause fever, headache, fatigue, and a characteristic skin rash and, if left untreated, can spread to joints, the heart, and the nervous system.

 Most people who get Lyme disease get a rash around the tick bite though it may not appear until long after the tick bite.
-At first, the rash looks like a red circle, but as the circle gets bigger, the middle changes color, so the rash lookís like a bullís-eye.
+At first, the rash looks like a red circle, but as the circle gets bigger, the middle changes color, so the rash look's like a bull's-eye.

 The Lyme disease bacterium, Borrelia burgdorferi, is spread through the bite of infected ticks.
 The blacklegged tick (or deer tick, Ixodes scapularis) spreads the disease in the northeastern, mid-Atlantic, and north-central United States, and the western blacklegged tick (Ixodes pacificus) spreads the disease on the Pacific Coast.